This is the multi-page printable view of this section. Click here to print.

 Modern software relies on complex code, external libraries, and open-source components (OSS).
 Managing risks requires understanding where issues come from, such as internal code, OSS, or other external dependencies.

-Dependencies in a project can be classified as direct or transitive.
-Direct dependencies are explicitly added by developers, such as when a specific library is included in a project.
-Transitive dependencies are those pulled in indirectly through other libraries.
+Projects contain two types of dependencies, direct and transitive.
+Developers explicitly add direct dependencies, such as when they include a specific library in a project.
+Transitive dependencies enter the project indirectly through other libraries.
 While direct dependencies are easier to track and manage, transitive dependencies can introduce complexity, as they may not be immediately visible in the project’s configuration files.

 Endor Labs offers multiple types of reachability analysis to help you accurately assess vulnerability exposure in your applications.
 Each type provides different levels of granularity and accuracy depending on your specific use case and available analysis context.

-• Function-level reachability and Dependency-level reachability: These analyses run during a full scan, when the project builds successfully and complete call graphs are generated.
+• Function-level reachability and Dependency-level reachability: These analyses run during a full scan, when the project builds successfully and Endor Labs generates complete call graphs.
 They use actual code paths and dependency metadata to provide the most precise vulnerability assessment.

-To help developers and security teams make informed decisions for SCA results, Endor Labs leverages a static analysis technique called program analysis to perform function-level reachability analysis on direct and transitive dependencies.
-This is the most accurate way to determine exploitability in the context of your application, which is critical for determining which risks should be remediated.
+To help developers and security teams make informed decisions for SCA results, Endor Labs uses a static analysis technique called program analysis to perform function-level reachability analysis on direct and transitive dependencies.
+This is the most accurate way to determine exploitability in the context of your application, which is critical for determining which risks you should remediate.

 The different function reachability labels include: